Harry84/DevOps-Core-Fundamental-Project/README.md

 * Essentially a yearbook with an academic twist.
 It could be a learning portal for Harry Potter enthusiasts.

+* If this app were to continue with an Harry Potter theme in a commercial sense then permission/license would need to be sought out from the rights holders.
+It might be simpler to develop the app fully with generic names or find a use outside of that franchise.

+<a name="acknowledgements"></a>
 ### Acknowledgements

 Thanks especially to Earl Gray for his expert tutelage and sticking with us!
 A special note also to Leon Robison for providing assistance when it was much needed.
 Also to the rest of my cohort for their continued support and guidance :)